 What is self-service search?

-The self-service search feature enables you to find and filter raw user events based on the data sources.
-You can explore the underlying user events in details, their attributes, identify any data issues, and troubleshoot them.
+The self-service search feature enables you to find and filter user events received from the data sources.
+You can explore the underlying user events and its attributes.
+These events can help you identify any data issues and troubleshoot them.
 The search page displays various facets (dimensions) and metrics available for a data source.
-You can define your search query and apply filters to view the raw events that match your defined criteria.
+You can define your search query and apply filters to view the events that match your defined criteria.

 Currently, self-service search is only available for the following data sources:

 You can access the self-service search by using the following options: